1998World events

 When you visit

-In 2010, adjacent to the park on the south, the Boise Cascade plant is being demolished.
-The orange towers seen in the background of the photograph above will soon disappear as Pringle Creek is "daylighted" to offer a trail from Civic Center Park (east of Commercial Street) to the river.
-A bridge from Riverfront Park to Minto Brown Island is also planned for the future.
-To the north, A. C. Gilbert Discovery Village occupies historic residences owned by the city.
+In 2012, adjacent to the park on the south, the Boise Cascade plant is being demolished for future mixed-use development.
+The orange towers seen in the background of the photograph have disappeared as Pringle Creek is "daylighted" to offer a trail from Civic Center Park (near the fire station and east of Commercial Street) to the river and connecting to Riverfront Park.
+A bridge from this park to Minto Brown Island is also planned for the future.
+To the north, A. C. Gilbert Discovery Village occupies historic residences owned by the city and provides educational play activities for families.
 At Union Street the former railroad bridge is now an award-winning pedestrian walkway to Wallace Park in West Salem.

 Other events

-- The former Little Gem Grocery Store on Chemeketa Street, threatened with destruction, is moved to a neighbor's back yard.
+- The former Little Gem Grocery Store on Chemeketa Street, threatened with destruction due to the owner's remodeling of his residence, is moved to a neighbor's back yard.
 It will become another feature of Water Street and A. C. Gilbert's Discovery Village.

 Post a Comment